-Consequent works further proceed towards avoiding SPARQL queries on the knowledge graph, but rather fully utilize embedding representations for fact selection and reasoning to provide an answer. \subsubsubsection{Sequential language models for question encoding} Instead of SPARQL querying from plain keyword extraction, vector representation of involved modalities set the basis for improved performance and state of the art results in knowledge-enhanced VQA.
-Initially, fact ranking based on embedding similarity metrics paved the path of successful approaches, upon which graph neural network reasoning further advanced the contribution of external knowledge and overall performance.
+Rather than relying on SPARQL querying from plain keyword extraction, leveraging vector representations of involved modalities forms the foundation for improved performance and state-of-the-art results in knowledge-enhanced VQA.
+Initially, fact ranking based on embedding similarity metrics paved the path for successful approaches, upon which graph neural network (GNN) reasoning further advanced the contribution of external knowledge and overall performance.

 \paragraph{Embedding-based fact retrieval from KG} Traditional VQA models utilizing RNNs for language encoding, focus on learning a question-answer mapping.
 Due to the limited and opaque reasoning capabilities of this approach over diverse answers, a more scalable solution that involves learning the mapping between questions and KB-queries using LSTMs was proposed.
 This new approach is explainable, as the fact connecting a question and an answer reveals the reasoning procedure. \cite{fvqa}